Best Places to visit in the Netherlands not Amsterdam

-The Hague is a lovely city to visit.
+Hague is a lovely city to visit.
 As a resident, I’m a little biased, but even before this, I loved visiting this lovely city.
-As the former capital of the Netherlands, this city has a lot of culture to offer to visitors from the world class artwork at the Mauritshuis to the stunning historic building of the Binnenhof, where Dutch Parliament is held.
+As the former capital of the Netherlands, this city has a lot of culture to offer to visitors from the world-class artwork at the Mauritshuis to the stunning historic building of the Binnenhof, where the Dutch Parliament is held.

-The city center is quite compact, which makes it perfect for a long stroll around the cute independent shops in the city center.
+The city centre is quite compact, which makes it perfect for a long stroll around the cute independent shops in the city centre.
 People interested in government and the UN will want to visit the Peace Palace, the ICC (The international criminal court), as well as the Yugoslav Criminal Court to view the buildings that the Hague is most famous for internationally.
-Most people think that these hearings are held in one building, however the hearings are spread out across the city depending on the subject of the hearing.
+Most people think that these hearings are held in one building, however, the hearings are spread out across the city depending on the subject of the hearing.

-It’s a nature reserve situated between Utrecht and Amsterdam (about half an hour drive).
+It’s a nature reserve situated between Utrecht and Amsterdam (about half an hour’s drive).
 In former days it was a peat bog that was too wet for farming.
-They dugged canals tot he nearby Vecht river to solve the problem and to create way fields.
-In the 16th century the peat was harvested for turf.
+They dug canals to the nearby Vecht river to solve the problem and to create way fields.
+In the 16th century, peat was harvested for turf.
 Because of this, huge lakes and many canals were formed.
 It’s a great place to escape the hustle and bustle of city life.

 “Zaandam is a charming city with about 70 000 inhabitants.
 It’s situated close to the famous Zanse Schaans and it’s easy to get here by train or bus from Amsterdam, which makes it a great day trip.
 Zaandam is especially famous for the “lego hotel” next to the railway station.
 It’s one of the coolest hotels in the world, and a reason alone to visit Zaandam.